 Well, I can't promise that your board of health will have old soil logs and evidence of failed perc tests, along with documentation of their locations but it is worth a try.
-(Ones before 1995 are usually not retained, as they were before the correct understanding of groundwater and are no longer valid.)
-Visiting the board of health is also the place to begin to understand why soils do and do not pass a perc test and to gather ideas as to what else can be done in hopes of gaining the necessary evidence.
+It is also the place to begin to understand why soils do and do not pass a perc test and to gather ideas as to what else can be done in hopes of gaining the necessary evidence.
 When useful evidence for supporting tax abatement is not found, then the landowner needs to decide if it is worth it to pay for perc tests to be conducted and documented.